Oxy-Acetylene Welding Pressure Settings Chart (PSI Guide)

 Pressure Settings for Welding Aluminum with Oxy Acetylene

-Know-how: Clean with stainless brush, weld quickly to avoid warping.
+Tip: Clean with a stainless brush and weld quickly to limit warping.

 Chart addition: For 1/16” aluminum, tip 1, acetylene 4-6 PSI, oxygen 4-7 PSI.